vuestorefront-community/odoo/docs/guides/payment.md

 ## Adyen external
-Oddo will create a dinamic form
-We build this form and on click, he send to external adyen new tab Our AdyenExternalPaymentProvider handle all this logic using the user session.
+Oddo will create a dinamic form.
+We build this form and on click, he send to external adyen new tab.
+Our **AdyenExternalPaymentProvider** handle all this logic using the user session.